syntaxfm/website/shows/430 - Creator of Wordle.md

 url: https://traffic.libsyn.com/syntax/Syntax_-_430.mp3
 ---

-In this episode of Syntax, Wes and Scott talk with the creator of Wordle, Jsoh Wardle.
+In this episode of Syntax, Wes and Scott talk with the creator of Wordle, Josh Wardle.
 What's the tech stack for Wordle?
 Does he care about the clones of Wordle?
 And how did selling Wordle work?

 ## Sentry - Sponsor